rmcgibbo/execgraph/README.md

 def execute(target: Optional[int] = None):
   Execute all the commands (in parallel to the extent possible while obeying the dependencies), and skipping any that the log file identifies as having previously completed successfully.

   Args:
     target (Optional[int]): if you'd like to particularly execute up to a single target, you can do this. in this case we'll only execute the tasks that are required for this target. if not supplied we'll try to execute the whole graph.

   Notes:
     We currently do not do output buffering, so stdout goes directly to the terminal, including the bad behavior of overlapping streams for stout of commands executed in parallel.

   Returns:
     num_failed (int): the number of tasks that failed. a failure is identified when a task exits with a nonzero exit code. execution_order (List[int]): the ids of the tasks that finished (success or failure) in order of when they finished.
 ```

+## Hacking

+1. `nix develop` should get you a shell with all the dependencies installed.
+2. `cargo build && py.test` to run the python tests.
+3. `cargo test --no-default-feature` to run the rust tests.